Africas-Blockchain-Club/Itumeleng_Thipe/README.md

 <div align="center">

-# Tumiegh — Software Engineer & Blockchain Enthusiast
+# Software Engineer & Blockchain Enthusiast

 I build full‑stack and Web3 systems that are secure, reliable, and a little bit bold.
 Focused on smart contracts, backend architecture, and clean UX.